Evenwyne/programming-univbasics-program-with-expressions/README.md

 ***Programming is the art of helping a computer decide which expressions to evaluate and in which order.***

-Believe it or not, the est of your programming career will be learning to make your messages to Ruby, and other programmers, as clear and efficient as possible.
+Believe it or not, the rest of your programming career will be learning to make your messages to Ruby, and other programmers, as clear and efficient as possible.
 That's the name of the game for this career ***and you're doing it now!***